-Pursuant to the issuance of 2,500,000 flow through share receipts on April 17, 2018, which were converted to flow-through shares of the Company in July 2018, the Company is required to incur qualifying expenditures of approximately \$1,000,000 by December 31, 2019.
+As at September 30, 2019, pursuant to the issuance of 2,500,000 flow-though share receipts on April 17, 2018 (see Note(6(b)), which were converted to flow-through shares of the Company in July 2018, the Company is required to incur qualifying expenditures of approximately \$206,000 by December 31, 2019.
 The Company has indemnified the subscribers for any tax related amounts that become payable by the subscriber as a result of the Company not meeting its expenditure commitments.